 Open Air Burning

-COVID-19 Update: Currently, outdoor fires are still allowed in Middlesex Centre.
-However, you MUST follow the Open Air Burning rules; see the quick guide below.
+OPEN FIRE BAN in EFFECT - With the hot, dry weather, all open fires (controlled burns, larger fires) are not permitted.
+Currently, small recreational fires are still allowed, however, you MUST follow the Open Air Burning rules; see the quick guide below.
 To reduce the risk to our fire fighters, there will be zero tolerance for those not following the rules.

 Middlesex Centre has a by-law that outlines the conditions under which open air burning is allowed.
 The quick guide below can help you make sure you are following the guidelines - and keeping yourself and your family safe!

-COVID-19 Update: Unfortunately, based on federal and provincial direction as applicable to gatherings, and the increased risk to our fire fighters, NO firework events will be approved until further notice.
-Although a permit is not required, this ban extends to consumer fireworks on Victoria Day.
-We appreciate your co-operation.
+COVID-19 Update: Unfortunately, based on federal and provincial direction as applicable to gatherings, and the increased risk to our fire fighters, NO display fireworks events will be approved until further notice.

 Middlesex Centre has a fireworks by-law that outlines how and when fireworks are permitted to be discharged.
 There are different rules for two categories of fireworks: consumer and display.